openstack/manila/doc/source/devref/commit_message_tags.rst

   updates to documentation in order to be understood.
 This tag can also be used if the documentation is provided along with the patch itself.
 This will also generate a Launchpad bug in manila for triaging and tracking.
+  Refer to the section on :ref:`documenting_your_work` to understand where to add documentation.
 - **Implements: | Partially Implements:** *blueprint <name_of_blueprint>* - Use
   this tag when a change implements or partially implements the given blueprint in Launchpad.
 This will automatically generate a link to the blueprint in